RootstockCollective/collective-rewards-sc/docs/src/src/RewardDistributor.sol/contract.RewardDistributor.md

 ### sendRewardTokenAndStartDistribution

-sends reward tokens to sponsorsManager contract and starts the distribution to the gauges
+sends reward tokens to sponsorsManager contract and starts the distribution to the builder gauges

 _reverts if is not called by foundation treasury address reverts if reward token balance is insufficient reverts if is not in the distribution window_